meltwater/node-examplr/README.md

 ## Installation

-Add this as a dependency to your project using [npm] with
+Add this as a development dependency to your project using [npm] with

 ```
-$ npm install @meltwater/examplr
+$ npm install --dev @meltwater/examplr
 ```

 or using [Yarn] with

 ```
-$ yarn add @meltwater/examplr
+$ yarn add --save-dev @meltwater/examplr
 ```

 [npm]: https://www.npmjs.com/